embarklabs/subspace/packages/site/source/packages/docs/getting-started.md

 subspace.close();
 ```
 <div class="c-notification c-notification--warning">
-What about subscriptions created with our observables?
+<h3>What about subscriptions created with our observables?</h3>
-Any subscription created via the tracking methods must be unsubscribed manually (in the current version).
+<code>close()</code> will dispose any web3 subscription created when using a Subspace tracking method, however any subscription to an observable must still be unsubscribed manually.
+The npm package <code>subsink</code> can be used to clear all the observables' subscriptions at once.
 </div>